Terms & Conditions

 - Teenagers: if you’re aged between 13 and under 18 you can’t become a Gold member at this time, but you may weigh in and stay for the class free of charge once you reach the weight target set for you by your doctor.

-- Any Weight Watchers Coach reserves the right, at his or her absolute discretion and without giving reasons, to refuse membership or withdraw membership from any person.
-Weight Watchers reserves the right with absolute discretion at any time, to withdraw and/or vary without notice, personnel, services, fees and/or rules of membership.
+- Any WW Coach reserves the right, at his or her absolute discretion and without giving reasons, to refuse membership or withdraw membership from any person.
+WW reserves the right with absolute discretion at any time, to withdraw and/or vary without notice, personnel, services, fees and/or rules of membership.

 - Membership rules may vary from country to country.
 These rules apply in the Republic of Ireland and Northern Ireland.

 *Your ultimate weight goal needs to be at least 10lbs below your starting weight and no lower than BMI 20.
 If your weight drops below BMI 20 your coach will put you in touch with his or her manager who may advise you to stop following the programme for the time being – and consult your doctor.

 The WW weight loss and wellness Program was developed by respected health professionals.
 However, WW isn’t a medical organization and we can’t give you medical advice.
 We strongly urge you to consult with your primary health care provider (e.g., physician or nurse practitioner) before starting any program that could result in weight loss, even if weight loss is not your goal.
 We encourage you to maintain your weight within the healthy weight guidelines endorsed by the World Health Organization, equivalent to a Body Mass Index (BMI) between 18.5-25.0.
 However, we recognize that BMI is an imperfect measure of an individual’s health and that other factors may be a more robust predictor of certain health outcomes.
 You can calculate your BMI here.